Student-centric advice and objective recommendations

 Greenhouse Scholars

-- Eligibility: High school seniors who are legal residents of Colorado, Georgia, Illinois, or North Carolina.
+- Eligibility: High school seniors who are legal residents of Colorado, Georgia, Illinois, New York, or North Carolina.
 Must have a 3.5+ GPA.
 Demonstrate financial need.
 Show leadership skills and strong commitment to their community

 - Amount: $22,000